Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 Signs Your Drink Has Gone Bad

-• Off or sour smells: A smell beyond the normal citrus tang means it’s spoiled.
+• Off or sour odors: stronger than normal citrus tang

 9. Common Mistakes to Avoid When Making Electrolyte Drinks